Back to: ASP.NET Core Tutorials For Beginners and Professionals

 How Does Routing Work in ASP.NET Core?

-When the client makes a request, i.e., makes an HTTP Request, then that request is first received by the Routing Engine.
-Once the Routing engine receives an HTTP Request, the Routing system tries to find out the matching route pattern of the requested URL with already registered routes.
+In simple words, Routing is a pattern-matching system that monitors an incoming HTTP request and decides what to do with that incoming HTTP request.
+When the client makes a request, i.e., an HTTP Request, the routing engine first receives it.
+Once the routing engine receives an HTTP request, the routing engine tries to find the route pattern that matches the requested URL with already registered routes.
 Routes contain information about the Controller name, action method name, method type (Get, Post, Put, Patch, Delete), method parameters, route data, etc.

-If it finds a matching URL pattern for the incoming request, then it forwards the request to the appropriate controller and action method.
-If there is no match found for the incoming HTTP request URL Pattern, then it simply returns a 404 HTTP status code to the client.
+If it finds a matching URL pattern for the incoming request, it forwards the request to the appropriate controller and action method.
+If there is no match for the incoming HTTP request URL Pattern, it returns a 404 HTTP status code to the client.
 For a better understanding, please have a look at the following diagram.

 What are the Different Types of Routing Supported by ASP.NET Core MVC?